 https://amsp.org.uk/resource/gcse-alevel-transition-resources

-Here you will find all of the suggested activities and links to the various resources we recommend before starting your A Level language course.
+Here you will find all of the suggested activities and links to the various resources we recommend before starting your A Level French course.
+You should keep a log of activities you have completed each week.

 Revision and acquisition of ALL GCSE vocabulary: this is the springboard to success in Year 12 languages.